Laser scanning: Scanning mirrors

 Most laser scanners use moveable mirrors to steer the laser beam.
 The steering of the beam can be one-dimensional, as inside a laser printer, or two-dimensional, as in a laser show system.
-Additionally, the mirrors can lead to a periodic motion - like the rotating polygon mirrror in a barcode scanner or so-called resonant galvanometer scanners - or to a freely addressable motion, as in servo-controlled galvanometer scanners.
+Additionally, the mirrors can lead to a periodic motion - like the rotating polygon mirror in a barcode scanner or so-called resonant galvanometer scanners - or to a freely addressable motion, as in servo-controlled galvanometer scanners.
 One also uses the terms raster scanning and vector scanning to distinguish the two situations.
 To control the scanning motion, scanners need a rotary encoder and control electronics that provide, for a desired angle or phase, the suitable electric current to the motor (for a polygon mirror) or galvanometer (also called galvos).
 A software system usually controls the scanning motion and, if 3D scanning is implemented, also the collection of the measured data.

 In order to position a laser beam in two dimensions, it is possible either to rotate one mirror along two axes - used mainly for slow scanning systems - or to reflect the laser beam onto two closely spaced mirrors that are mounted on orthogonal axes.
 Each of the two flat or polygon (polygonal) mirrors is then driven by a galvanometer or by an electric motor respectively.
 Two-dimensional systems are essential for most applications in material processing, confocal microscopy, and medical science.
 Some applications require positioning the focus of a laser beam in three dimensions.
 This is achieved by a servo-controlled lens system, usually called a 'focus shifter' or 'z-shifter'.
 Many laser scanners further allow changing the laser intensity.

 In laser projectors for laser TV or laser displays, the three fundamental colors - red, blue, and green - are combined in a single beam and then reflected together with two mirrors.